-The Rowdies drew the only two bookings of the match, as Ben Sweat knocked over Mike Green in the 15th minute and Robert Hernandez pushed Tyler Pasher as the Riverhounds defender was shielding a ball head to go over the end-line.
+The Rowdies drew the only two bookings of the match, as Ben Sweat knocked over Mike Green in the 15th minute and Robert Hernandez pushed Pasher as the Riverhounds defender was shielding a ball head to go over the end-line.

 After Vincent’s goal, the Rowdies had three minutes of stoppage time to get the equalizer, but the Riverhounds parked the bus pretty effectively.

 With the win, the Riverhounds remain unbeaten in five U.S. Open matches played Highmark Stadium since it opened in 2013.
 The Rowdies bow out of the competition in the Third Round for the second consecutive season.

 For Vincent, it was his eight goal of the season in all competitions, and his second in Open Cup games.

 Steffens’ starting eleven for Pittsburgh included: Hulings (G), Anthony Arena, Hunt, Pasher, Green, Kerr, Moloto, Okai, Vincent, Danny Earls and Miro Cabrilo.